-Most interesting wonders of Kenya
+Most interesting landmarks of Kenya

 Below are listed the most amazing natural and man made landmarks of Kenya.

 - Loburu Geysers and Hot Springs, Lake Bogoria (Loburu Geysers) – Rift Valley Province.
 A group (some 18) of active geysers on the western bank of beautiful Lake Bogoria.

 - Suswa Volcano – Rift Valley Province.
 Volcano with unique double crater – it resembles a mountain with deep pressed ring around its summit.
 The isolated inner summit is covered with dry bush – forest.
 Fumaroles are observed here.
 Volcano has more than 30 interesting lava tube obsidian caves.